blamkin86/StatsAssignment/README.md

 4) Clone the repo (git required)
 5) Have access to the dependencies in pom.xml (internet access to maven repo)

+run:
-run mvn clean verify (this will execute all the unit and integration tests)
+> mvn clean verify (this will execute all the unit and integration tests)

 # To run the executable jar
 From within the repo folder:

-java -jar target/statsassignment-1.0-SNAPSHOT.jar < src/main/resources/exampleactions.json
+>java -jar target/statsassignment-1.0-SNAPSHOT.jar < src/main/resources/exampleactions.json

 will run the executable with the assignment inputs, and provide output